 Having a variety of salts on hand such as sea salt or flavored salts (like smoked salt) can add a variety of flavors or layers to your dish.

-Whenever possible season recipes with salt as you go.
-In other words, add a little bit of salt during the cooking process, taste, then repeat until the desired amount of seasoning is reached.
-Remember that as liquids evaporate (such as when simmering soups) the concentration of salt goes up.
+Whenever possible, season recipes with salt as you go.
+In other words, add a little bit of salt during the cooking process, taste, and then repeat until the desired amount of seasoning is reached.
+Remember that as liquids evaporate (such as when simmering soups), the concentration of salt goes up.
 Less is More, and you can always season more at the table!

 2. Pepper

-Pepper is number two on this list of must have spices.
-Pepper itself is actually a fruit that is harvested and dried to produce the various types of pepper we use today.
+Pepper is number two on this list of must-have spices.
+Pepper is actually a fruit that is harvested and dried to produce the various types of pepper we use today.
 Black Pepper, White Pepper, and Green Pepper are all incarnations of the same plant, just prepared differently.

-- Fresh Green Peppercorns are usually preserved in some way such as in a brine or pickle and are therefore fairly acidic.
+- Fresh Green Peppercorns are usually preserved in some way, such as in brine or pickle, and are, therefore, fairly acidic.
 They are great in dressings, marinades, and rubs.
 Add your favorite kind of pepper as a seasoning to most dishes and spice mixes.

 How To Use It